-Requirements Upgrade to F Upgrade to E Upgrade to D Upgrade to C Upgrade to B Upgrade to A

-General

-Minimum age 18 20 20 20 20 20

-Current EA member ✓ ✓ ✓ √ ✓ ✓

-Level of seminar to attend Must include the level that t the candida ite is upgradin g to

-Minimum level of JE Examiner А А А А FEI FEI

-Attend a Freestyle Workshop N/A N/A N/A N/A N/A Yes

-Must have judged at least 5

-competitions at their current highest ✓ √ ✓ √ 6 6

-level and must be completed V v v v 6 6

-BEFORE commencing any pre regs

-Riding Requirement

-Attained at least 55% overall

-score on at least 2 occasions

-judged by accredited judge/s.
-N/A N/A Novice Elem Medium Medium

-Can be higher level.

-Shadow judging

-ondow judging 1 1 1 0

-Level of competition to be judged Novice Elem Med Adv PSG & Int I Inter II & GP (c)

-(-)

-Min number of entire competitions to 3 3 4 4 3 of each 3 of each

-be judged

-Min number of horses in each 10 10 6 6 6 3

-competition .0 Ŭ ŭ

-Min number of horses to be judged 30 30 24 24 36 18

-overall (more is better) 30 30 24 24 30 10

-Supervising JE/Mentor to be at least D D С В А FEI

-Shadow judging evaluation form , , , ,

-to be completed each time \checkmark ✓ ✓ ✓ ✓ \checkmark

-At least one Medium Tour or GP

-freestyle with an overall total of at N/A N/A N/A N/A N/A Yes

-least 8 horses 14/71 14/7 14/71 ,, 1,7,7 .
-00

-Sit-ins

-Must occur on at least 2 separate

-competitions with a different

-JE/Mentor (could be completed 2 2 2 2 2 2

-at the one event)

-Supervising JE/Mentor to be at least D D С В А FEI

-Sit-in evaluation form to be ر ح , ,

-completed each time if it ✓ √ ✓ √ √ /

-1 v v v V v ✓

-an assessed sit-in.

-Writer
+Requirements Upgrade to F Upgrade to E Upgrade to D Upgrade to C Upgrade to B Upgrade to A General , ,, Minimum age 18 20 20 20 20 20 Current EA member √ ✓ ✓ ✓ ✓ ✓ Level of seminar to attend Must include the level that the candidate is upgrading to Minimum level of JE Examiner Α А Α А FEI FEI Attend a Freestyle Workshop N/A N/A N/A N/A N/A Yes Must have judged min number of competitions at their current highest level and must be completed BEFORE commencing any pre reqs (Except for G level where must be completed before Practical exam) Must have judged at least 5 competitions at their current highest level and must be completed BEFORE commencing any pre regs to upgrade √5 √5 6 6 Riding Requirement T T 1 Attained at least 55% overall score on at least 2 occasions judged by accredited judge/s.
+N/A N/A Novice Elem Medium Medium Can be higher level.
+Shadow judging I 1 Level of competition to be judged Novice Elem Med Adv PSG & Int I Inter II & GP (c) Min number of entire competitions to be judged 3 3 4 4 3 of each 3 of each Min number of horses in each competition 10 N/A 10 6 6 6 3 Min number of horses to be judged overall (more is better) 30 30 24 24 36 18 Supervising JE/Mentor to be at least D D С В А FEI Shadow judging evaluation form to be completed each time √ ✓ ✓ ✓ ✓ ✓ At least one Medium Tour or GP freestyle with an overall total of at least 8 horses N/A N/A N/A N/A N/A Yes Must occur on at least 2 separate competitions with a different JE/Mentor (could be completed at the one event) Must be minimum of 2 hoursMust occur on at least 2 separate competitions with a different JE/Mentor (could be completed at the one event) 2 2 2 2 2 2

-Take opportunities to act as a writer / , / , ,

-or time/course watcher at a √ √ √ √ √ ✓
+Supervising JE/Mentor to be at least D D С В Α FEI Sit-in evaluation form to be completed each time if it an assessed sit-in. √ √ √ √ ✓ ✓ Writer Take opportunities to act as a writer or time/course watcher at a higher level. √ √ √ √ √ ✓

-higher level.